manumanfred/proprietary_vendor/README.md

 proprietary_vendor
 ==================

-Vendor files for Galaxy Nexus
+## Vendor files for Samsung Galaxy Nexus (Maguro only) ##

+fRom replaced with Ziyann's dumpdcc binary - Thanks to Ziyann Original pvrsrvctl replaced with the opensource binary - Thanks to stargo L3 widevine libs from oppo/msm8974-common, Ty stargo and Ziyann